wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 The keep-alive window is set to the width of the histogram (i.e., the difference between the leftmost and rightmost non-zero bins), indicating that the next request will arrive within this period of time since the previous one has been served.
+In practice, bars at the extreme ends will be trimmed, and margins are also added to account for errors.

+If the histogram is non-representative, e.g., because it does not have a typical shape, the policy will fall back to the traditional fixed time keep-alive.
+A histogram is considered as non-representative if the CV of the number of elements in each bin is smaller than a certain value.
+In other words, the histogram will not be used if all the bins have roughly the same number of data points, in which case the policy is unable to derive the two variables without enough confidence.